Octodon-D/Octodon-D/README.md

 # Hi there 👋 I'm Rainer!
-After finishing my doctoral thesis in biology 🌱🐛🔬 I am keen to move towards data science.
-Scientific and experimental work as well as comprehensive data analysis and statistics were the main focus during my studies.
-Through the Data Science Bootcamp I could further expand my knowledge and directly apply it in practical projects.
-I am highly motivated to further expand my knowledge and deep dive into data science.
+To further expand my skills on data processing and analysis, I decided to complete a data science bootcamp straight after finishing my doctoral thesis in molecular ecology (biology).
+Equipped with an enormous amount of new knowledge and skills in Python and machine learning, I am now ready to dive into the depths of data science.

 **Contact 📫 💬 me here:**